Leguq/educpurposesfriends/README.md

-Do not download this or either run this please
+Do not download or either run this please